Learning Representation for Clustering via Prototype Scattering and Positive Sampling: EM Framework

 Directly optimizing Eq.~(\ref{eq:elbo_3}) usually leads to improve the cluster compactness, which, however, will compromise the stability of BYOL since it does not consider the uniformity term.
-To this end, we propose a prototypical contrastive loss~(ProtoCL) to maximize the log-likelihood at the cluster level by employing the clusters centers as the special instances, or prototypes from a set of instances.
-The ProtoCL is defined as:
+To this end, we propose a prototypical scattering loss~(\lossname) to maximize the log-likelihood at the cluster level by employing the clusters centers as the special instances, or prototypes from a set of instances.
+The \lossname is defined as: